 The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme does not indicate any water quality issues with the waters discharging in the vicinity of this shellfish area.
+The results of the WFD monitoring programme indicate that there are some water quality issues in some of the waters discharging in the vicinity of this shellfish area, reflecting the results of macroinvertebrate sampling.